katoro-a/FIFA_MONEYBALL_PROJECT_OCT92021/README.md

 # FIFA_MONEYBALL_PROJECT_OCT92021
-  # This project focuses on the age, weight and nationality distributions of the players.The beginning code focuses on
-  # cleaning the data set, removing nulls fixing data types, removing duplicate names etc. Then its preceded by a few graph mainputions that I attempted.
+  # This project takes a look at the fifa game stats of players over the past 5 years, I decided to take a closer look at the age,weight, and nationality distributions of the players.
+I began with cleaning the code ie. using strip, lowercasing the column names, changing abbreviations, identifying null values and replacing them with the mean, changing data types that were incorrectly categorized.